opengeos/leafmap/docs/index.md

 -   Add local vector data (e.g., shapefile, GeoJSON, KML) to the map without coding.
 -   Add local raster data (e.g., GeoTIFF) to the map without coding.
 -   Add Cloud Optimized GeoTIFF (COG) and SpatialTemporal Asset Catalog (STAC) to the map.
--   Add OpenStreetMap data to the map with only one line of code
+-   Add OpenStreetMap data to the map with a single line of code.
+-   Add a GeoPandas GeoDataFrame to the map with a single line of code.
+-   Add data from a PostGIS database to the map.
 -   Add custom legends and colorbars to the map.
 -   Perform geospatial analysis using WhiteboxTools and whiteboxgui.
 -   Create split-panel map and linked maps.